fesh0r/beebem/README.txt

 mount it.
 You can also press A & F12 to mount an ADFS disc.

 ADFS is also supported in Model B and B Plus modes.
-Note that in Model B mode you will need to select the Acorn 1770 disc controller.
+Note that in Model B mode you will need to select the Acorn 1770 disc controller and add ADFS-1.30.rom to Roms.cfg.

 You can find out more information about using discs by reading the DFS (Disc Filing System) guides available on the internet.